c-gerke/k8s-debug-pods/bin/README.md

 ./bin/deploy-debug-pod --list-images
 ```

-**Important:** Pods are immutable in Kubernetes.
-If a pod with the same name already exists, the script will automatically delete and recreate it to apply changes (unless `--keep` flag is used).
+**Important:** If a pod with the same name already exists, the script will **NOT** recreate it by default.
+Instead, it will inform you and provide options.
+Use `--force` to explicitly delete and recreate, or `--auto` to exec into the existing pod.

 ### cleanup-debug-pods